 Rates are dependent on the number of people, vehicles, and days spent in the park.
-This is a drone & aircraft free area.
+This is a drone & aircraft free Navajo Tribal Park area.
+Drones are prohibited within the Tribal Park areas and on Navajo Nation.

 The Navajo Parks and Recreation Department was established by the Advisory Committee of the Navajo Tribal Council pursuant to Resolution CAU-48-64.
 The Department is responsible for the protection, preservation and conservation of the natural and cultural resources and values within established Navajo Tribal Parks, Monuments and Recreation Areas.